 3. Tourism and Recreation Study Group

 The purpose of this group is to provide an opportunity for members to connect their research, work and/or learning pursuits in tourism, recreation and parks with other geographers across Canada.
-Our study group hosts a listserv and website, has quasi-quarterly electronic newsletters, sponsors sessions at the CAG and holds an annual business meeting.
+Our study group hosts a listserv and website (Coming soon), has quasi-quarterly electronic newsletters, sponsors sessions at the CAG and holds an annual business meeting.
 We welcome new and returning members!
-Also see our Student Award.
+Also see our Student Award (Coming soon).

 4. Economic Geography Study Group